Bispectrum as Baryon Acoustic Oscillation Interferometer: Introduction

-The baryon acoustic oscillations (BAO) method exploits the imprint of sound waves in the pre-recombination plasma on the late-time clustering of galaxies to measure the expansion history of the Universe and constrain the dark energy equation of state \cite{1998ApJ...504L..57E, 2003ApJ...594..665B, 2003PhRvD..68f3004H, 2003PhRvL..90i1301L, 2003ApJ...598..720S}.
-Applied to Baryon Oscillation Spectroscopic Survey (BOSS) data, the BAO method has offered 1\% distance constraints \cite{Ross:2016gvb, 2017MNRAS.470.2617A}; future surveys such as DESI \footnote{\url{http://desi.lbl.gov}} and Subaru PFS \cite{Takadaetal:14} promise to tighten these to sub-percent precision.
-The BAO precision from the power spectrum $P(k)$ and two-point correlation function (2PCF) is further improved by reconstruction \cite{Eisensteinetal:07, 2009PhRvD..80l3501N, 2009PhRvD..79f3523P, Padmanabhanetal:12}, which moves information from higher-order statistics into the power spectrum \cite{Schmittfull:2015mja}.
+The baryon acoustic oscillation (BAO) method exploits the imprint of sound waves in the prerecombination plasma on the late-time clustering of galaxies to measure the expansion history of the Universe and constrain the dark energy equation of state \cite{1998ApJ...504L..57E, 2003ApJ...594..665B, 2003PhRvD..68f3004H, 2003PhRvL..90i1301L, 2003ApJ...598..720S}.
+Applied to Baryon Oscillation Spectroscopic Survey (BOSS) data, the BAO method has offered 1\% distance constraints \cite{Ross:2016gvb, 2017MNRAS.470.2617A}; future surveys such as DESI \footnote{\url{http://desi.lbl.gov}} and Subaru PFS \cite{Takadaetal:14} promise to tighten these to subpercent precision.
+The BAO precision from the power spectrum $P(k)$ and two-point correlation function is further improved by reconstruction \cite{Eisensteinetal:07, 2009PhRvD..80l3501N, 2009PhRvD..79f3523P, Padmanabhanetal:12, Schmittfull:2015mja}, which uses the density field as sampled by galaxies to partially reverse the smearing effects of nonlinear structure formation on the BAO peak.